Valorant Weapon Guide: Guardian

 Our Weapon series continues with the next rifle – today it’s about the Guardian.

-It’s been a year since the release of Valorant’s closed beta and many weapons have received some changes in that time.
+It’s been a year since the release of Valorant’s closed beta and many have received some changes in that time.
 The Guardian received some slight improvements that have upgraded the weapon and made it more competitive.
 We’ll show you why the Guardian is a good choice.

 Cypher’s style of play is a great fit for Guardian.